-History: The exemption was created by PA 86-397n to comply with the provisions of the federal Food Stamp Act of 1985.
+History: PA 86-397n created the exemption to comply with the provisions of the federal Food Stamp Act of 1985.
 PA 09-9 made a technical change to conform with a federal law that changed the food stamps program's name to the "supplemental nutrition assistance program."